Translated using DeepL

 Graduate employment survey

-FI graduates are valued in practice, with an average gross starting salary of more than 50,000 CZK in the last few years, according to a survey of all degrees.
+FI graduates are valued in practice, with an average gross starting salary of more than 50,000 CZK over the last few years, according to a survey of all degrees.
 More on graduate employability

 Meet successful graduates